NEWAGE-Labs/nal.docs/docs/index.md

 ###### 7.8.1.2 Reporting Results ######

 Results are provided accurately, clearly, unambiguously, and objectively, usually in the form of a report.
 Included is all the information agreed with the customer, necessary for the interpretation of the results, and required by the method used.
 All issued reports are retained as technical records.
 Additional information on the reporting of results can be found in the [*Quality System Procedure - Technical Records*](QSPs/Technical Records.md).
 Additional information on customer agreements can be found in the [*Quality System Procedure - Contract Review*](QSPs/Contract Review.md).

+All drinking water microbiological postive samples and chemistry MCL or AL violations shall be promptly reported to the customer.
+This notification shall be documented to include the date and time of notification, the method of notification (e.g., sent report, phone call, email, fax), the persone making the notification, and the person notified.

 ###### 7.8.1.3 Simplified Reporting ######